sudaox2001/App-Maker/README.md

 # App-Maker
-Terrible program maker in C#, Can create console window &amp; dialog window
-note: this is horrendous and I beg you to never use it
+Terrible program maker in C#, Can create console window &amp; dialog window, note: this is horrendous and I beg you to never use it